danielgafni/website/www/content/blog/custom-dagster-asset-decorator.md

 By using it, we can not only dynamically pass the upstream features dependencies to Dagster, but also use the same neat API by specifying them as function arguments.

-`functools.wraps` is a handy utility made especially for writing decorators.
-It carries function metadata from the decorated function to the decorator body.
+In Python, decorators provide a powerful mechanism for modifying or extending the behavior of functions or methods.
+By leveraging `functools.wraps`, decorators can preserve the metadata and signature of the original function.
 Let's take a look at how it works:

 ```python
 import functools